ChepteaCatalin/transdurex/README.md

 A transducer enables you to perform these transformations in a single-pass without compromising the clarity of having those four distinct transformation functions.

 Reducers have incompatible shapes with predicates, mappers, and other reducers, which means they cannot be directly composed together.
-To address this, the library provides utilities for converting mappers and predicates into reducers, allowing for seamless composition.
+To address this, the library provides utilities for converting mappers and predicates into reducers, allowing for seamless composition:

-After converting predicates and mappers into reducers, the above code can be rewritten as follows:

 ```javascript
 var result = [1, 2, 3, 4, 5].reduce(